 At your first appointment I will collect your consent to me holding these details.

-Treatment Records – these are our notes detailing what we have found in assessments, what treatment we have given you and how you felt immediately after that treatment.
+Treatment Records – these are notes detailing what Ihave found in assessments, what treatment I have given you and how you felt immediately after that treatment.
 Treatment will not go ahead unless we collect and store these details.

 At your first appointment we will collect your consent to us holding these details.